 By the way, I mention the ‘Ibiza’ part because, in winter, Soulshine also has a winter retreat – this year’s is based in the French Alps (and it involves skiing as well as yoga).

 We arrived late night (by choice as we arrived back in London from another trip on the same day) while others arrived in the afternoon.
 You get picked up by the retreat, by the way, so little logistics like that are all taken care off.

 The first day is pretty much spent getting to know each other, relaxing by the pool and sipping on wine with delicious food over dinner.

-*Our hosts Lou and Ben were already aware of my predilection for wine (this season’s choice is Rosé) and our welcome is with a nice chilled glass of Rose (Lloyd went for a red wine) while we get show around the villa.
+*Our hosts Lou and Ben were already aware of my predilection for wine (this season’s choice is Rosé) and our welcome is with a nice chilled glass of Rose (Lloyd went for red wine) while we get shown around the villa.

-Afternoon was spent soaking up some of that famous Ibiza sunshine by the pool (much needed as our trip prior had been a much colder trip and London didn’t offering much in the way of sunshine) and having a couple of yoga sessions.
+The afternoon was spent soaking up some of that famous Ibiza sunshine by the pool (much needed as our trip prior had been a much colder trip and London didn’t offer much in the way of sunshine) and having a couple of yoga sessions.

 The evening yoga sessions are the best by the way as they’re much more calming and soothing.
 (I may have almost napped at one point during it – I was that relaxed!)

 We also got to meet the founder, Soulla – that’s her real name, and to say she’s a darling is something of an understatement!